Herobone/Sober-Sailor/README.md

 There is no intention in discriminating people and any associations are coincidental.

 ## To our future employers 😜
 This game might seem like a total waste of time, resources and our talents.
-And not to forget about the subject it's about.
+And not to forget about the subject it's about, which might seem like "the youth is only thinking about one thing".
-Let's have look at it this way: *While programming this game we learned valuable new skills and gathered experience in the languages and subjects needed for this masterpiece to work*.
+But let's have look at it this way: *While programming this game we learned valuable new skills and gathered experience in the languages and subjects needed for this masterpiece to work*.
+With our new, improved skillset, we now are really ready for sereous projects.
+But even though this app might seem useless, it's a lot more fun to learn programming and improving your own abilities on a project you really like and have the will to participate in and that, in conclusion, is all we thought about.

 ## Issues / Feature Requests
 If you should encounter issues with the Web App or any other Apps please report them in the Issues tab [over there](https://github.com/Herobone/Sober-Sailor/issues).